Skip to Main Content

 Graduate Teaching Assistants work under the the direct supervision of a Tennessee Tech faculty member performing one or more of the following responsibilities:

-• Assist in teaching a classroom section of a course,
+• Assist in teaching classroom sections of a course,

-• Assist in teaching a laboratory or discussion section of a course,
+• Assist in teaching laboratory or discussion sections of a course,

 • Tutor or provide other special assistance to Tennessee Tech students,